rust-lang/rfcs/text/2442-simple-postfix-macros.md

 # Future work

+- We may want to add postfix support to some existing macros in the standard library.
+This RFC does not make any specific proposals for doing so, but once the capability exists, the standard library may wish to use it.
 - We may also want a means of creating postfix proc macros.
 - We *may* want to expose `k#autoref` for other purposes.
 We may also want to use it in the definition of other syntax desugaring in the future.